 - General grade point average of at least 2.50.

-- Have approved a three-credit course with no less than “C” in each of the following areas: Human Anatomy, Human Physiology, and Automated Data Processing.
+- Have approved a three-credit course with no less than “C” in each of the following areas: Human Anatomy, Human Physiology, and Fundamentals of Information System (Skills in MS OFFICE or equivalent).

 - Submit graduate entrance examination (EXADEP only) scores.